perusio/drush-cache-warmer/README.md

     drush cache-warmer --updated-last='-2 days' --timeout=15 --hub-pages-file=hub_pages.txt http://example.com

 In parallel mode the requests are made in parallel in a specified size batch.
-To perform the above request in parallel with **20** requests in parallel do:
+To perform the above with **20** requests in parallel batches do:

     drush cache-warmer --updated-last='-2 days' --parallel=20 --crawler-service-uri=http://crawl.example.com/cache-warmer --timeout=15 --hub-pages-file=hub_pages.txt http://example.com